 people, including children, were safely accommodated every night

-More than 70% of asylum seekers in Australia do not receive any kind of government support, which leaves them incredibly vulnerable as they have limited access to accommodation and related services.
+More than 70% of asylum seekers in Australia do not receive any kind of government support, leaving them incredibly vulnerable with limited access to accommodation and welfare services.

-The Sisters of Charity Foundation has invested close to $3 million, made possible by the generosity of our supporters, for the purchase and renovation of a residential building for the exclusive use of clients of the Asylum Seekers Centre.
-The Centre manages the property, named Providence House, and provides casework support for all residents, while the Sisters of Charity Foundation is responsible for the property’s ongoing maintenance.
+In 2014 the Sisters of Charity Foundation invested close to $3 million in the purchase and renovation of a residential building, named Providence House, for the exclusive use of clients of the Asylum Seekers Centre.

-In addition to having their basic needs met, clients can also access educational and recreational activities, which provide opportunities for development and social support, and assistance with intensive casework, legal support and finding employment for those with work rights.
+Providence House residents can access practical support through the Centre, including financial assistance, health care and medication, and groceries and meals.
+In addition to having their basic needs met, residents can also access educational and recreational activities – providing opportunities for development and social support – and assistance with intensive casework, legal support and finding employment for those who have work rights.

 Why is the Foundation helping asylum seekers?